Larimore, North Dakota

 Larimore is a city in Grand Forks County, North Dakota, United States.
 It is located three miles south of the junction of U.S. Route 2 and North Dakota Highway 18.
 Larimore is part of the "Grand Forks, ND-MN Metropolitan Statistical Area" or "Greater Grand Forks".
 The population was 1,260 at the 2020 census.
-Larimore was founded in 1881.

 History

-Larimore got its start in the year 1881, following construction of the railroad through the territory.
+Larimore was founded in 1881, following construction of the railroad through the territory.
 It is named for N. G. Larimore, who owned a large farm in the area.